thesephist/xin/SPEC.md

 Xin has 3 special forms.

-- `:`: define a new name in the current lexical scope and set it to reference a given value.
+- `:`: define a new name in the current lexical scope and set it to reference a given value
-- `if`: an if-else.
+- `if`: an if-else
 - `do`: sequentially evaluate multiple following expressions
+- `co`: concurrently evaluate multiple following expressions

 ### Concurrency and streams